Back to Top

 SENDING BLESSING

-Leader: Greet your worshiping neighbor. and
+Leader: Greet your worshiping neighbor.

-Serve One Another!
+Go in peace and Serve One Another!

 People: Thanks be to God!!!